-Designing Enterprise-Scale Notifications for Microsoft VL Central
+Designing Enterprise-Scale Notifications for Microsoft's VL Central

 Client.